CMHA Get Set & Connect Program

 • A seven-week YMCA gym membership to encourage youth to manage their anxiety through physical activity

-Attending an information session is mandatory prior to participating in the program.
-Register for an upcoming information session by emailing us (please include your contact information and birth date).
+* Attending an information session is mandatory prior to participating in the program.

 Employment